Paget's disease of the nipple

 Surgery is the main treatment for Paget's disease of the nipple.
 Depending on whether the cancer has spread, surgery will either involve:

-- removing the whole breast (a mastectomy)
+- removing the whole breast (a Mastectomy)

 - removing the nipple and areola with the breast tissue underneath them (a central excision)